Brooklyn Dodgers (NFL): Early years

 While operating under the Triangles franchise, the Dodgers were essentially a new team.
 The roster was dominated by players from the 1929 Tornadoes, with most of the 1929 Triangles roster riding the bench.
 Many former Triangles were unable to relocate their families during the Great Depression.
 The Dodgers finished fourth in the NFL with a 7–4–1 record, a massive improvement upon the Triangles' disastrous final seasons in Dayton.
+Indeed, the seven wins were two more than the Triangles had managed in the previous seven seasons combined.

 The high point of their season consisted of a 7–6 upset over the New York Giants at the end of November.
 The Dodgers star back was Jack McBride, a former Giant.
 He led the league in scoring with a total of 56 points in 1930.
-The 1931 season saw the Dodgers post a 2–12 record.
+The 1931 season saw the Dodgers significantly regress to a 2–12 record.
 Once the season ended, Benny Friedman was brought in as the team's new player-coach.

 The 1932 season started off promising with wins over the Staten Island Stapletons and the new Boston Braves (later renamed the Redskins).
 The team soon hit a five-game losing streak.
 The streak ended with a 3–0 win over the Chicago Cardinals, followed by four more losses.
 They ended the season 3–9.